a-r-t/SER-225-Game-RPG/docs/GameCodeDetails/GameCodeDetailsSubSections/ScreensSubSections/menu-screen.md

 ## Functionality

 The menu screen's only real job is to allow the player to select between its two options "Play Game" and "Credits".
-Upon selecting an option, `MenuScreen` will change `ScreenCoordinator's` game state which will force it to load the appropriate screen based on the option selected.
+Upon selecting an option, `MenuScreen` will change `ScreenCoordinator's` game flagManager which will force it to load the appropriate screen based on the option selected.

 ```java